muhme/joomla-branches-tester/README.md

 <img align="right" src="images/joomla-branches-tester-52.svg" width="400">
 The script can be parameterised with arguments, all of which are optional:

-1. Install for single version number, e.g. `52` (your system architecture will look like the picture on the right), defaults to all,
+1. Install for single version number, e.g. only `52` (your system architecture will look like the picture on the right), defaults to all,
 2. The used database and database driver, e.g. `pgsql`, defaults to MariaDB with MySQLi driver and
 3. To force a fresh build with `no-cache`, defaults to build from cache.